 When a parrot is relaxing, it would sometimes close both its eyes, but sometimes it closes only one eye.
-This might not always be obvious to you as the parrot may be sitting with one side of its face facing towards you and the other side facing away from you.
-If you noticed your parrot closing only one eye, check which eye is facing towards you.
+This might not always be obvious to you as the parrot may be sitting with one side of its face facing toward you and the other side facing away from you.
+If you noticed your parrot closing only one eye, check which eye is facing toward you.

 16. Fluffed feathers